ai4earthscience/neurips-2020-workshop/index.md

 Location: Virtual
 Submission Link: [CMT](https://cmt3.research.microsoft.com/AI4EARTHNEURIPS2020)

 Papers are to be no more than 4 pages (excluding references and appendix) and should be presented in the [NeurIPS format](https://nips.cc/Conferences/2020/PaperInformation/StyleFiles).
+Reviews will be double blind.

 ## Participating: